-Yesterday a video emerged of a City banker snorting cocaine whilst traveling on the London Underground.
+Yesterday a video emerged of a City banker snorting cocaine whilst travelling on the London Underground.

 A fellow passenger caught the shenanigans on his phone’s camera.